 Disney is in the business of storytelling and theme park attractions often begin telling the rides story in the queue (a fancy theme park word for line).
 Of course, some lines are extremely boring and hot.
 They don’t tell any stories and are just leading up to a ride.
 A post on the worst of those is coming in the next few weeks.
-This specific post is about my favorite queue’s I’ve been in.
-I debated on whether to make this a top-10 list or not but decided against it, due to several updated queues that I haven’t been in (Peter Pan’s Flight in Magic Kingdom being the biggest name).
-Also, queue’s add or lose details fairly often and keeping up with that is somewhat difficult.
-Instead, I’m just going to go park by park and share some of my favorite queues in them.
-I’ll update the post as queue’s get updated and I experience them.
+This specific post is about my favorite queues I’ve been in at Disneyland Resort, Walt Disney World and Tokyo Disney Resort.
+I debated on whether to make this a top-10 list or not but decided against it, instead opting for a running list of my favorites.
 As always, if I leave one of your favorites off the list then let me know in the comments!

 Favorite Queue’s in Disneyland